International Foundation Year - Business

 Mile Lane

-The campus is home to an on-site library with bookable 1-2-1 academic writing service and library support sessions, fully equipped seminar rooms, open access study areas, café and IT suite.
+The campus is home to an on-site library with bookable 1-2-1 academic writing service and library support sessions, fully equipped seminar rooms, open access study areas, café and an IT suite.
 Our labs contain industry-standard equipment, so that you learn using the same equipment as many industry professionals.

 Glass modern building with a spire in the background